QiyanYu/notes/pages/CS 61A My Solutions.md

 			            	return helper(i + 1)
 			      return helper(2) # this is the same as k = 2
 			  ```
-		- #### Q5: Write a procedure *merge(n1, n2)* which takes numbers with digits in decreasing order and returns a single number with all of the digits of the two, in decreasing order. treat 0 as having no digits.
+		- ### Q5: Write a procedure *merge(n1, n2)* which takes numbers with digits in decreasing order and returns a single number with all of the digits of the two, in decreasing order. treat 0 as having no digits.
-		  collapsed:: true
 			- ```python
 			  def merge(n1, n2):
 			    	"""